What is Childhood Trauma? Understanding the Signs and Impact

 My virtual practice is located in Colchester, CT and I see clients online throughout Connecticut.
 All you need is a private space, wifi, and your device—and we are all set for our session!
 Learn more about online therapy for childhood trauma in Connecticut and get started below:

-Online Therapy for Childhood Trauma in Falls Church, Virginia
+Childhood Trauma Therapy in Falls Church, Virginia

 Image of adult woman on telehealth therapy session in VA to illustrate childhood trauma therapist in Virginia and online childhood trauma therapy in Virginia